 Fail to plan, and you plan to fail.
 Anything meaningful that you want to achieve requires proper planning.
 Once you have set your goals and know what is stopping you from achieving them, it’s time to devise a strategy that will enable you to overcome any difficulties that may be in your way.

-These strategies might include the need to change a bad habit for a better one, or starting a new routine such as exercising or meditating.
+These strategies might include changing a bad habit for a better one or starting a new routine such as exercising or meditating.
 It can be anything that brings you closer to the achievement of your goals and enables you to become goal-oriented.
 So write down everything in your journal that can be helpful to you in the fulfillment of your desires.

 4. Track Your Progress

-You can even start with making a daily to-do list and cross them out when you are done, this will make you feel accomplished and happy.
+You can even start by making a daily to-do list and crossing them out when you are done, this will make you feel accomplished and happy.
 Keep sticking to your plans and try to get them done no matter what.